 The department addresses the needs of physics majors, Dual Degree Engineering students, and other science majors.
 The department also supports the university’s liberal arts emphasis by providing coursework for students majoring in all areas, in order to broaden their intellectual reach.
 Several courses for non-science majors focus on the historical development of scientific ideas and the connection of physics with other realms of human endeavor.

 The mission of the Department of Physics is to educate undergraduate students in the fundamental ideas and methods of physics.
 The department strives to provide an environment of scientific inquiry and discovery on the part of both students and faculty.
 It offers a curriculum of classical and modern physics that prepares students for careers as scientists and citizens.
-Students who complete a Physics major acquire an understanding of the principles of mechanics, optics, electromagnetism, quantum mechanics, and relativity.
-They will be experienced problem solvers, adept at translating a physical situation into a mathematical problem.
-They will have experienced the satisfaction and frustration of experimental work.
+Students who complete a Physics major will gain the following skills and proficiencies:

 Independent research projects and senior thesis presentations are encouraged of all Physics majors.
 Students who complete distinguished projects will be eligible for graduation with Honors in Physics.

 The physics department at Puget Sound is committed to providing a wide array of undergraduate research opportunities for our students.
 These include senior thesis projects and summer research on campus, working one-on-one with Puget Sound physics faculty.

 The Dual Degree Engineering Program aims to meet the educational needs of students who wish to become engineers while still receiving a liberal arts education.

 For the Fall 2020 semester, the Thompson Hall Seminars will be held virtually on Thursdays, from 4:10 to 5 p.m.
 (PDT).
 They are open to the general public.